WSure00/face_unlock/README.md

 to work.
     1)download app droidcam on your mobile phone 2)install droidcam on your pc(on ubuntu, install packages is provided in folder "droidcam" ) 2.the following folder are not succussfully worked, just for test
+# test web